why fighting this hampshire police case is important for all whistleblowers

-This was one of the motivating factors of the Chief Constable to have dismissed me in the way that he did which deprived me of my right to a proper hearing.
+This was one of the motivating factors of the Chief Constable to have removed me from the force in the way in which he did denying me my right to a hearing.

 Chief Constable Paul Kernaghan was the complainant. judge, jury and executioner.

 Part Time Employment Judge Paul Housego made it clear that the case was not going to go part heard and would be concluded on time.
 This may have been because he had other commitments being a part time judge and working full time as a solicitor.